2018 Baylor Bears football team

 The 2018 Baylor Bears football team represented Baylor University in the 2018 NCAA Division I FBS football season.
 The Bears played their home games at the McLane Stadium in Waco, Texas.
 They competed as a member of the Big 12 Conference and were led by second-year head coach Matt Rhule.
 The team improved on its 1–11 record from last season, as they would finish 7–6, 4–5 in Big 12 play to finish in a tie for fifth place.
 They were invited to the Texas Bowl, where they defeated Vanderbilt.

+The Baylor Bears football team drew an average home attendance of 41,336, down from 43,830 in 2017.